 A Memoir of Living Fiercely

-My book was inspired by hundreds of female eyes, locked in oil and clay, that latched onto my body as I wandered the Uffizi Gallery in Florence, Italy.
+Hundreds of female eyes, locked in oil and clay, latched onto Jackson’s body as she wandered the Uffizi Gallery in Florence, Italy.
 Frozen in frames and on pedestals as virgins and victims, the female eyes were scattered among a sea of images of male kings, conquerors and gods.
-The intense female gaze ignited a full-blown panic attack in my body.
-Two months later, a dream shook me awake with a question as insistent as the female eyes: Where is my rogue?
-In my dream I searched, unsuccessfully, for my rogue along New York sidewalks and Montana meadows.
-My dream assured me rogue was not to be found in the outside world but inside of my body eager to spring to life with agency and power.
+The intense female gaze urged Jackson to set them free and ignited a full-blown panic attack.
+Two months later, a dream shook Jackson awake with a question as insistent as the female eyes: Find your rogue, the dream insisted.
+In the dream Jackson searched, unsuccessfully, for her rogue along New York sidewalks and Montana meadows.
+When she awakened, she realized rogue was not to be found in the outside world but inside of her body eager to spring to life with agency and power.

 Advance Praise